DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

 ### Validation

-In order to validate that the new package is running as expected, we recommend to check the following things
+In order to validate that the new package is running as expected, we recommend checking the following things:

-1. Make sure that the steps from the other documentation in `package-integration` directory has been completed
+1. Make sure that the steps from the other documentation in `package-integration` directory has been completed.

-1. Deploy the package following the Imperative step described [above](#imperative)
+1. Deploy the package following the imperative step described [above](#imperative).

-1. Make sure that a namespace has been created for the package deployed (`kubectl get ns`)
+1. Make sure that a namespace has been created for the package deployed (`kubectl get ns`).

-1. The HR (Helm Release) reconciled successfully for the package (`kubectl get hr -A`)
+1. The Helm Release (HR) reconciled successfully for the package (`kubectl get hr -A`).

-1. All the pods and services we expected are up and running (`kubectl get po -n <Package Namespace>`)
+1. All the pods and services we expected are up and running (`kubectl get po -n <Package Namespace>`).

-1. Make sure all the pods are in a healthy state and have the right specs
+1. Make sure all the pods are in a healthy state and have the right specs.

-1. Utilize grafana to make sure the pods have the right resources if needed
+1. Utilize grafana to make sure the pods have the right resources if needed.

-1. Create an MR and make sure it passes all the automated tests
+1. Create a merge request and validate passing CI tests.